buffonomics/gocompoundwords/README.md

 ## What is it?:
 Given a file with a list of words like "word.list", this go program will find the longest, case-insensitive, compound-word in the list, which is also a concatenation of other sub-words that exist in the list.

-No 3rd party libraries are used.
+No 3rd party go libraries are used.

 ### Time complexity: O(nlogn)